commonknowledge/wordpress-starter-template/README.md

 ## Updating WordPress and other dependencies

 1. Run `composer outdated` to verify any dependencies that require updating.
-2. Run `composer bump` to bump minor versions.
+2. Run `composer bump` to bump minor versions and save results to `composer.json`.
-3. Update withing `composer.json`.
+3. Update within `composer.json`.
 For example the `wordpress` package.
 4. Run `composer update`.
 5. Commit the result.